OlivierLD/raspberry-coffee/http-tiny-server/README.md

 ## HTTP Server (WiP, never finished...)
-> A Java alternative to `python -m SimpleHTTPServer`
+> A Java alternative to `python -m SimpleHTTPServer`.
+Can also serve REST requests.
+> Can serve static documents from an archive.

 Can be used